Lumi-supercomputer/LUMI-training-materials/docs/2day-20251020/203-Lustre.md

 # Using Lustre

-***These notes are a quick revision of the notes of a course in May, given by another presenter.
+***These notes are a quick revision of the notes of a similar course given by another presenter.
 They have not been thoroughly retested.***